-The MET package currently produces output in four basic file formats: VSDB files, ASCII files, NetCDF files, and PostScript plots.
+The MET package currently produces output in four basic file formats: STAT files, ASCII files, NetCDF files, and PostScript plots.

-The VSDB (Verification Statistics Database) format was chosen as an output file type to be consistent with the existing verification tools used by NCEP.
-NCEP uses VSDB files to populate a database containing verification statistics for the models they run.
-MET produces VSDB output for both the Grid-Stat and Point-Stat tools.
-VSDB is a specialized ASCII format containing one record on each line.
-However, a single VSDB file may contain multiple line types.
-The columns before the equal sign delimiter remain the same for each line type.
-However, the columns after the equal sign delimiter change for each line type.
-VSDB files can be difficult for a human to read as the quantities represented for many columns of data change from line to line.
+The STAT format consists of tabular ASCII data that can be easily read by many analysis tools and software packages.
+MET produces STAT output for the Grid-Stat, Point-Stat, and Wavelet-Stat tools.
+STAT is a specialized ASCII format containing one record on each line.
+However, a single STAT file may contain multiple line types.
+Several header columns at the beginning of each line remain the same for each line type.
+However, the remaining columns after the header change for each line type.

+STAT files can be difficult for a human to read as the quantities represented for many columns of data change from line to line.

-For this reason, ASCII output is also available as an alternative for the Grid-Stat and Point-Stat tools.
-The ASCII files contain exactly the same output as the VSDB files but each VSDB line type is grouped into a single ASCII file with a column header row making the output more human-readable.
+For this reason, ASCII output is also available as an alternative for the Grid-Stat, Point-Stat, and Wavelet-Stat tools.
+The ASCII files contain exactly the same output as the STAT files but each STAT line type is grouped into a single ASCII file with a column header row making the output more human-readable.
 The configuration files control which line types are output and whether or not the optional ASCII files are generated.

-The MODE tool also creates two ASCII output files, although they are not in a VSDB format.
+The MODE tool also creates two ASCII output files, although they are not in a STAT format.
 The MODE tool generates an ASCII file containing contingency table counts and statistics comparing the model and observation fields being compared.
 The MODE tool also generates a second ASCII file containing all of the attributes for the single objects and pairs of objects.
 Each line in this file contains the same number of columns, and those columns not applicable to a given line type contain fill data.

-Both the Grid-Stat and the MODE tools generate gridded NetCDF output.
-The MODE tool creates a NetCDF file containing four gridded fields for the objects identified in the forecast and observation, simple and composite object fields.
+The Grid-Stat, Wavelet-Stat, and MODE tools generate gridded NetCDF output.
+The MODE tool creates a NetCDF file containing four gridded fields for the objects identified in the forecast and observation, simple and cluster object fields.
 The Grid-Stat tool creates a NetCDF file containing the matched forecast/observation pairs and the forecast minus observation difference fields for each verification region and variable type/level requested in the configuration file.
-In both cases, the generation of these files is controlled by configuration files.
-As discussed in the previous section, both the Pcp-Combine and PB2NC tools create intermediate NetCDF files as well.
+The Wavelet-Stat tool creates a NetCDF file summarizing the wavelet decomposition of the forecast and observation fields for each variable type/level, raw threshold, and tile masking region chosen.
+The generation of these files is controlled by configuration files or command line switches.
+As discussed in the previous section, the Pcp-Combine and Gen-Poly-Mask tools create gridded NetCDF output as well, while the, PB2NC and ASCII2NC tools create intermediate NetCDF files containing point observations.

-The MODE tool produces a PostScript plot summarizing the features-based approach used in the verification.
-The PostScript plot is generated using internal libraries and does not depend on an external plotting package.
-It contains four summary pages at a minimum, but the number of pages will depend on the merging options chosen.
+The MODE and Wavelet-Stat tools produce PostScript plots summarizing the features-based approach used in the verification.
+The PostScript plots are generated using internal libraries and do not depend on an external plotting package.
+The MODE plots contain several summary pages at the beginning, but the total number of pages will depend on the merging options chosen.
 Additional pages will be created if merging is performed using the double thresholding or fuzzy engine merging techniques for the forecast and observation fields.
-The generation of this PostScript output can be disabled using a command line option.
+The number of pages in the Wavelet-Stat plots depend on the number of masking tiles used and the dimension of those tiles.
+The first summary page is followed by plots for the wavelet decomposition of the forecast and observation fields.
+The generation of these PostScript output files can be disabled using command line options.